EllaTheCat/dopamine-2020/README.md

 headers that determine which script that is.

 ## Focus App By Alias.
-A command alias typically consists of two characters, that refer to a command and its parameters.
+A command alias typically consists of two characters that refer to a command and its parameters.
 Typing the command alias switches to the running application, launching it if not already running.
-A workspace can be associated with a command alias, in which case the workspace name is the command alias.

-Workspaces can be created and focused without being associated with programs.
-Programs can be launched without being associated with workspaces.
+This looked easy but the implementation has required the "Window Change Monitor".
+This is an i3-msg subscription to window events and a monitor that marks the focused window with the workspace name.
+It's being tested as I write.
+I test with "mouse click to focus" and keyboard.

+There should be only one window per output marked with the name of the workspace.
+Two marks with the same name on the same workspace is a major bug.
+Zero marks is a minor bug because the system usually recovers.

 ## Launcher
 The launcher executes any command for which you have permissions.
 Security is as good as your ssh key and privacy is absent unless you are the sole user.

-The protocol requires that the text of each command is preceded by a 4 digit number which acts as a handle.

 ## Transcribe
-This is a niche feature, that just happens to be important for EllaTheCat.
-If the user can't type quickly, speech to text is viable.
+This is a niche feature, speech to text, that just happens to be important for EllaTheCat.

 On the phone, saying "OK Google" triggers speech to text.
-The resulting lowercase text is sent to a Linux PC using ssh.
-The lowercase text is written to the File Watcher just like commands are.
-Eventually punctuated text appears in an Emacs buffer.
+The resulting lowercase text is written to the File Watcher via the ssh conection just like commands are.
+Eventually punctuated text appears in an Emacs buffer "Clipboard".

+.